-Zara is known for fashion forward trendy pieces, at a very accessible price point.
-This wool bomber jacket in an interesting shade of burgundy is an excellent example.
-The wool construction dresses up this option, making it go perfectly with grey dress slacks, a white button down, and some sharp loafers.
-It can hold its own as a statement piece as well, as this is definitely a fashion forward choice.
-Bring it out on date night, or for dinner with friends in the early spring.
+Zara is known for fashion-forward pieces at a very accessible price point.
+This wool bomber jacket in a subtle shade of navy is an excellent example.
+The wool construction dresses up this option, making it go perfectly with grey dress slacks, a white button-up and some sharp loafers.
+It can hold its own as a statement piece as well.
+Bring it out on date night or for dinner with friends in the early spring.

 9. Golden Bear Albany Bomber Jacket

 The classic letterman will always be just that, a classic.
 And if your tastes tend to lean away from today’s trends and fall closer to the old school, this is the bomber for you.
 It’s not affordable by any means, but this is the sort of jacket you buy and hold onto for decades, not years.
 The chest is made from an 80/20 wool/nylon blend, while the arms are made of 100% cowhide leather.
 In other words, the materials match the price point.
 Plus, in all black, this jacket has a timeless cool that will work with just about any outfit, in just about any setting.